 Set their expectations.
 Research shows that when a survey clearly states an approximate completion time, respondents are more likely to take it.
 Completion estimates of 1-6 minutes draw more participation.
 But be warned: surveys longer than 7 minutes saw a significant decline.
 If your survey is running past this, consider shortening it, or testing out a faster version.

 So, when it comes to using surveys (or milkshakes) to bring leads to the yard, I can teach you, but I have to charge (JK, this info is totally free!).
-Take some time to explore Typeform’s platform, and if you want to see how we’ve put it to use, you can fill it out on our contact page (just don’t expect to score Jeanna’s digits unless you’re a match).
-And if you’re working on your lead gen strategy for 2021, check out the top tools, including forms and surveys, you need in your techstack this year.
+Take some time to explore Typeform’s platform, and if you want to see how we’ve put it to use, learn how we can help you with lead generation.